UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 echo a=$a
 done <file

-The C shell doesn't allow this flexibility in redirecting standard input.

 There are a few subtle points about the "read" and "while" commands.
 The following is a syntax error:

 while true